viictorjs/Refrapy/README.md

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/norm_gain_fill.gif)

 High pass/low pass filters removes unwanted frequency content of the current section, where each consecutive application will assign a new frequency limit following a fixed factor.
+All applied filters can be removed.

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/filters.gif)

 A trimming mode can be enabled/disabled.
 Clicking on the plotting screen will assign the y value of the clicked position as a limit, where all samples in the current section after that time will be removed.
 This function is particularly useful when there are data sets with high sampling frequency, where **removing samples might speed up the performance of other functions**.
+The section can be restored for its original number of samples.

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/trim_samples.gif)